Asset Entities

 Ownership Methods

-For property assets, you can specify how ownership is structured:
+For property assets, you can specify how ownership is structured.
+The ownership method is stored on the asset.
+Ownership relationships must then fit that method.

 Sole Ownership